Set up SMTP email service

 Example email:

-i.
-If you see a notification that your DKIM entry “missing or incorrect DNS records on your domain”, you may check that you entered the data correctly at Porkbun.
+If you see a notification that your DKIM entry is “missing or incorrect DNS records on your domain”, you may check that you entered the data correctly at Porkbun.

-ii.
-Also, make sure you carefully follow the steps within these instructions at Step 3, f.
+Also, make sure you carefully follow the steps within these instructions at Part 3, Step 19 about DKIM entries.

 Part 4 Generate SMTP API token

-1. At Transactional Email.
-Select your domain (the one you purchased at Porkbun.
+22. At Scaleway, Transactional Email.
+Select your domain.
 You will arrive at the Email activity tab.

-2. Select the Overview tab. a.
-At SMTP configuration, these listed items listed below are shown.
+24. At SMTP configuration, the listed items are shown below.
 Copy and save the server, default port, and username somewhere securely.

 🤔 Advice: When collecting email parameters: check what ports your email provider supports for SMTP.
 The standard ports are 25, 465 and 587, but your Kubernetes provider may block those ports as a spam-fighting measure.
 If your email provider supports non-standard ports, use one of them.
 (For Scaleway, use port 2587.)

-iv.
-Username - copy and save v.
-For Password, select Generate an API key for your IAM application.
+25. For Password, go to the API key section.
+Select Generate an API key for your IAM application.

-3. For Identify and Access Management, select Create an application.
+26. For Identify and Access Management, Applications tab, select Create application.

-b. 🤔 Advice: For Description, we used Our Hubs SMTP application.
+b.
+For Description, we used My Hubs SMTP application.

 c.
-For key value tags and attach a policy, skip this.
+Skip the Enter key value tags and Attach a policy sections.

 d.
 Select Create application.

-b. 🤔 Advice: For Description, we used Our Hubs SMTP policy.
+b.
+For Description, we used My Hubs SMTP policy.

 c.
 For key value tags, skip this.

 d.
-For Select a principal, Principal Type, select the drop down arrow and select Application, then at Select or type an application, select whatever name you created for your application (in these instructions, Part 4, Step 4).
+For Select a principal, select the drop down menu, and pick Application.
+Then select whatever name you created for your application (in these instructions, Part 4, Step 27).
 For our example, we selected MyHubsCE.

 e.
 Select Add rules.

-9. At Create Rules, Rule #1, Permission sets, in the Products Menu, select Managed Services, in the Permission sets, select TransactionalEmailFullAccess.
+31. At Create Rules, Rule #1, Permission sets, in the Products Menu, select Domains & Web Hosting, in the Permission sets, select TransactionalEmailFullAccess.

-🤔 Advice: Be careful to select TransactionalEmailFullAccess!!
+🤔 Advice: Be careful to select TransactionalEmailFullAccess.
 There are other accesses that look very similar, but won’t work!
+Select Validate.

-14. At the Generate an API key popup,
+36. At the Generate an API key popup, Generate key,

 a.
 For Select API key bearer, Select An application.